Enterprise Application Integration Platforms [2026]: Definition, Benefits, Types

 First, admins must determine whether the legacy system should be modernized and balance the pros and cons of doing so.
 Based on their findings, the involved parties can decide how to configure the legacy system integration solution.

 Legacy system application integration can end up saving you money instead of modernizing the solution to get it up to par with SaaS applications.
+The key is finding a platform that can interface with older APIs or custom endpoints while still connecting to modern cloud applications on the other end.

 B2B Integration